sarmadjari/ConfigureMyWindows/README.md

-# SecureMyWindows
+# ConfigureMyWindows
-a PowerShell script to secure Windows Desktop based on some of the CIS Benchmark
+It is a collection of PowerShell scripts to apply recommended configurations to the Windows Operating System.